 - R500 and R700 indoor APs in nine renovated apartment complexes

 - SmartZone controller to manage the entire network

-- Ruckus Networks and Powernet are working together to come up with innovative solutions to help reduce the digital equity currently present in Avondale and other communities
+- RUCKUS and Powernet worked together to come up with innovative solutions to help reduce the digital equity currently present in Avondale and other communities

 - Delivering indoor and outdoor broadband Internet with a great customer experience at the lowest cost per connection